 Mr. Weber was educated at Brown University (BA, 1977), the Sorbonne, and Oxford University (MA, 1981), where he was a Rhodes Scholar.
 He also received a Fulbright.
 He served for ten years (1995-2005) as secretary of the New York State Committee for the Rhodes Scholarships and currently serves as President of The Writers Room Board of Trustees,Vice Chair of the Digital Public Library of America Steering Committee, Advisory Board Member of the Science and Entertainment Exchange, and Board Visitor of the Wikimedia Foundation.
 He is a member of the Council on Foreign Relations, the American Association for the Advancement of Science, U.S.A.
 Triathlon, and the Century Club.

-Stacey Hadash, Managing Director and Metro New York Market Executive for Global Commercial Banking, Bank of America Merrill Lynch
+Stacey Hadash, Managing Director and Chief Operating Officer of Global Capital Markets, Bank of America Merrill Lynch

 Stacey is responsible for delivering the entire enterprise to clients, including investment banking and capital markets, credit, syndications, global treasury services, leasing, risk management, global markets and wealth management.

 Previously, she was chief operating officer for the firm’s Global Capital Markets business, which includes equity capital markets, investment grade capital markets, leveraged finance, and derivatives & foreign exchange origination.

 Stacey joined the firm in 2005 from The New York Stock Exchange, where she was managing director and head of Financial Planning.
 Prior to that, she worked with former Texas Governor Ann Richards at Public Strategies, a communications consulting firm.

 Stacey began her finance career as an investment banking analyst at Morgan Stanley.
 She later worked for the mergers and acquisitions group at Goldman Sachs in both New York and London.